dmtzs/SmartTerrariumA/README.md

 ## The project
 The purpose of this project is to manage the parameters of reptile pets.
 This is the Arduino only version.
 <br>

-# This project is open and still in development